ibm-cloud-docs/openshift/ts-network-subnet-recover.md

         ```
         {: pre}

-1. Re-create any LoadBalancers not in the `openshift-ingress` namespace that you deleted in step 3 by by using the YAML file that you saved earlier.
+1. Re-create any LoadBalancers not in the `openshift-ingress` namespace that you deleted in step 3 by using the YAML file that you saved earlier.
     ```sh
     kubectl apply -f LB-NAMESPACE.LB-NAME.yaml
     ```